tyonweekes/ip-address-tracker-master/README.md

 ## Acknowledgments

 Thanks to Siphiwo Julayi's YouTube video for helping me figure out how to use fetch with an IP API.
-Also thanks to Himanshu Tegyalwar's solution for an alternate IP API, when the suggested one was not working for me.
+Also thanks to Himanshu Tegyalwar's solution for a width issue fix and an alternate IP API, when the suggested one was not working for me.